 Most UND websites are hosted in Omni (Modern Campus), UND's content management system (CMS).
-Omni has standard templates that adhere to UND brand standards.
+Omni has standard templates that adhere to brand and accessibility standards.
 However, since site content is flexible, specific web content standards have been established.

 Unless otherwise noted, Associated Press (AP) style is the designated writing guideline for the UND website.
 Consult the writing guide for guidelines for print vs. web writing.

 - Review and update information in a timely fashion, with a minimum frequency of three times per year.